saharmor/realtime-transcription-playground/README.md

 More info here: https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries#before-you-begin<br/>

 Then, set the environment variable `GOOGLE_SERVICE_JSON_FILE` to the path of the JSON file containing your service account key, e.g. `/users/sahar/documents/sample-project-3c1a5892b00e.json`.
-Further details can be found in this [Medium article - FIX]()
+Further details can be found in this [Medium article - FIX]().

 # Setup
 1. Clone or fork this repository